aayushman950/vocal-instrumental-separator/README.md

 # How to Use

 - Click **"Add Song"** to load a `.wav` file into the app.
-- Click on the song in the list.
+- Select a song from the list.
 - Use **Play**, **Pause**, and **Stop** to control playback.
 - Click **"Extract"** to generate the separated files created via manual implementation.
 - Click **"Extract(Librosa)"** to generate the separated files created via the Librosa library.
 - These files are saved in the `/output/` folder.

-## 📊 Waveform Visualization

-Press the **"Plot Waveform"** button to generate a plot of the selected audio.
+- Press the **"Plot Waveform"** button to generate a plot of the selected audio.

+## 🎧 Outputs 📊
-Waveform plots are automatically saved as images in the `/graphs/` directory.
+- Waveform plots are automatically saved as images in the `/graphs/` directory.

-## 🎧 Sample Outputs

-The input and output `.wav` files, including examples extracted using both manual and Librosa methods, are available in the `/output/` directory.
+- The input and output `.wav` files, including examples extracted using both manual and Librosa methods, are available in the `/output/` directory.